kingsdigitallab/alice-thornton/frontend/posts/blog/2023-06-19-tragicall-transactions-at-newton.md

 [^7]: Danby to Farrer, unnumbered page 3.

+[^8]: Danby to Farrer, unnumbered page 6.

-[^8]: *The Parish Registers of Coxwold*, ed.
+[^9]: *The Parish Registers of Coxwold*, ed.
 R. L. H. Lloyd (Leeds: Yorkshire Parish Register Society, 1955), vol. I, 47.

-[^9]: Thomas Dunham Whitaker, *A History of Richmondshire* (London: Longman, Hurst, Rees, Orme And Brown, 1823), vol. II, 77.
+[^10]: Thomas Dunham Whitaker, *A History of Richmondshire* (London: Longman, Hurst, Rees, Orme And Brown, 1823), vol. II, 77.

-[^10]: *The Autobiography of Mrs. Alice Thornton of East Newton, Co.
+[^11]: *The Autobiography of Mrs. Alice Thornton of East Newton, Co.
 York*2, ed.
 Charles Jackson (Durham: Surtees Society, 1875), 276.
 Anne Danby's sister-in-law Margaret Danby was born Margaret Eure and was married to Thomas Danby, son of the Sir Thomas who was Farrer's patron.